 n the 3rd century, the Roman Empire was being invaded by Goths.

-Emperor Decian's persecution specifically targeted Christians with legislation forcing them to deny their consciences or die.
+Those who refused to worship the Roman gods were considered 'unpatriotic' enemies of the state and killed, as in Emperor Decian's persecution which targeted Christians with legislation forcing them to deny their consciences or die.

 During the first three centuries of Christianity, there were ten major persecutions in which the government threw Christians to the lions, boiled them alive, had their tongues cut out, and worse.

 Christian writings, scriptures and historical records were destroyed.

 Because so many records were destroyed, details of Saint Valentine's

 What little is know was passed down and finally printed in the year 1260 in Legenda Sanctorum

 by Jacobus de Voragine, and in the Nuremberg Chronicle

 was either a priest in Rome or a bishop in Terni, central Italy.